MakeAWishFoundation/SwiftyMocky/README.md

 ## Current version

 We consider current version as stable.
 We are moving toward using the new [Mockfile][link-guides-mockfile] but the previous configuration format would be still supported, until SwiftyMocky 4.0.
-Library works with Swift **4.1, 4.2, 5.0**  and  Sourcery 0.16.0.
+Library works with Swift **4.1, 4.2, 5.0**  and  Sourcery 0.16.1.

 While it is technically possible to integrate SwiftyMocky on Linux targets, there is no Mock generation feature there yet.
+You can use SwiftyMokcy runtime via SwiftPM though, as long as your are fine with generating mocks on mac machine.

 <a name="getting-started"></a>